International Journal of Communication Systems

 The International Journal of Communication Systems

 The International Journal of Communication Systems provides a forum for R&D, open to researchers from all types of institutions and organisations worldwide, aimed at the increasingly important area of communication technology.
 The Journal's emphasis is particularly on the issues impacting behaviour at the system, service and management levels.
 Published twelve times a year, it provides coverage of advances that have a significant potential to impact the immense technical and commercial opportunities in the communications sector.
-The International Journal of Communication Systems strives to select a balance of contributions that promotes technical innovation allied to practical relevance across the range of system types and issues.

 Recently Published Articles